Developing a personal comfort ecosystem with a control hub integrating with multiple devices and building management systems.

 Research Approach

-This project builds on CBE’s experience developing and testing PCDs, bringing in support from team members at TRC, Normal Software, ARUP, Lawrence Berkeley National Lab and the University of Notre Dame.
-This project has four key tasks.
-First, we will develop and test at least two new PCDs using a new nanostructured carbon heating fabric, thermoelectric devices for hand warming and cooling, and an infra-red LED device for radiantly heating hands efficiently.
+This project builds on CBE’s experience developing and testing PCDs, partnering with the California Institute for Energy and Environment (CIEE) and bringing in additional support from team members at TRC, Normal Software, ARUP, Lawrence Berkeley National Lab and the University of Notre Dame.
+This project has several key tasks: First, we will develop and test at least two new PCDs using a new nanostructured carbon heating fabric, thermoelectric devices for hand warming and cooling, and an infra-red LED device for radiantly heating hands efficiently.
 Next, we will develop a ‘Personal Control Hub’ with sensors, fan, and network including automated thermal preference learning.
 This will create customizable ‘Personal Control Ecosystem’ that integrates the PC Hub with other PCDs, other devices, and/or building management system, which we will test.
 This effort will culminate in a web-based PCD Design Guidebook for HVAC engineers and real estate managers to specify the best PCD for their application and context.

 These devices will be developed with an open-source means of connecting them, which can reduce and shift building HVAC use by providing low-energy thermal comfort.
 Such a system can also address a wide variety of contexts in commercial buildings: zones with different heating/cooling needs, low and varied occupancy, turn-over/churn, a variety of work styles (sitting, standing), and a wide range of market applications.
 We expect that this multi-year project will create new devices with supporting evidence of benefits, that will be readily adopted by industry.